GeorgiaTech-DDI/makerspace_iot/README.md

 Makerspace IoT is a sub-project of the Smart^3 Makerspaces Vertically Integrated Project, aiming to digitalize and provide actionable insights for machines in the Flowers Invention Studio.

 This is achieved using sensors which continuously collect data on various parameters (current, vibration, temperature) for a machine.
-The project aims to create a one-of-a-kind low-cost, scalable IoT infrastructure which aids in the predictive maintenance of the machinery.
+The project aims to create a one-of-a-kind low-cost, scalable IoT infrastructure which aids in the **predictive maintenance** of the machinery.

 This wiki provides live documentation of the resources utilized in the project.

 ## [Onboarding](https://github.com/GeorgiaTech-DDI/makerspace_iot/wiki/Introduction-&-Onboarding-for-MSIoT)
-MSIoT documents, setups, and details on progress.
+What impact does this project create?
+How does this contribute to the existing IoT and predictive maintenance research?

+**- Aim of the project:** Enable data collection for various machine parameters like current, vibration, and temperature for the Flower Invention Studio

+**- Aim of the project:** To enable data collection for various machine parameters like current, vibration, and temperature.

 ## [Documentation](https://github.com/GeorgiaTech-DDI/makerspace_iot/wiki)